-Sanjay Rao: Assistant Professor, School of Electrical and Computer Engineeing, Purdue University
+Sanjay Rao: Assistant Professor, School of Electrical and Computer Engineering, Purdue University

 Enterprise networks are important, with size and complexity even surpassing carrier networks.
 Yet, the design of enterprise networks is ad-hoc and poorly understood.
 Further, the inherently complex high-level policies that operators have for their networks are realized through thousands of low-level device configurations.
 Configuring networks is error-prone given the huge mismatch between operator objectives and low-level configurations.
 Recent surveys show that 80% of the IT budget in enterprises is devoted to managing networks, yet, configuration errors account for 62% of network downtime, and enable over 65% of cyber-attacks.

-In this talk, Dr. Rao will describe his group’s research on systematic approaches to the design, configuration and migration of enterprise networks.
-Their approach centers around abstracting key enterprise design tasks in ways that (i) capture the high level operator goals of a network design (e.g., performance, security, or resilience); and (ii) capture the requirements of the network as a whole rather than of individual devices.
+In this talk, Dr. Rao will describe his group’s research on systematic approaches to the design, configuration, and migration of enterprise networks.
+Their approach centers around abstracting key enterprise design tasks in ways that (i) capture the high-level operator goals of a network design (e.g., performance, security, or resilience); and (ii) capture the requirements of the network as a whole rather than of individual devices.
 The abstractions developed are based on studies of actual network designs, and iterative interactions with operators.
-The abstractions in turn simplify top-down design of networks, and validation of existing network designs.
+The abstractions, in turn, simplify the top-down design of networks and validation of existing network designs.
 As a case study, Dr. Rao will talk about our work on modeling and analyzing policies for services differentiation (Class of Service) used in enterprises today.

 Dr. Rao will then talk about challenges in migrating enterprise data-centers to new network architectures, such as cloud-based models.
 In particular, he will discuss our recent work on migrating enterprise services into hybrid cloud-based deployments where enterprise operations are partly hosted on-premise, and partly in the cloud.